Heavy police presence as truckers arrive in downtown Ottawa

 "We have the capability and commitment to pursue investigations and prosecutions well after the demonstrations have ended.”

-Hundreds of participants in the freedom convoy gathered on Wellington Street and in Parliament Hill Friday afternoon, as dozens of trucks parked in front of the hill.
+Hundreds of participants in the freedom convoy gathered on Wellington Street and on Parliament Hill Friday afternoon, as dozens of trucks parked in front of the hill.

 Big rigs were lined up on Wellington Street west of Metcalfe, while others farther east were being diverted down Elgin Street.
 The Queen Elizabeth Driveway was jammed full of trucks for several hours.